top of page

 • Ask for an official receipt

-• Ensure the receipt includes the organization's ABN
+• Ensure the receipt includes the organisation's ABN

 • Verify DGR endorsement details